 Since 2001 the Carson Valley Chamber of Commerce has orchestrated one of the Valley’s signature events: Eagles and Agriculture.
-This annual weekend showcases raptors and wildlife, the wide open spaces the ranching community affords us, and the cutest little calves you have ever seen.
+This annual weekend showcases raptors and wildlife, the wide open spaces of the ranching community, and the cutest little calves you have ever seen.

 From the Opening Reception and beyond, each year proves better than the year before.
 To name a few event highlights:

-- Behind-the-scenes tours and Falconers Dinner on Friday
+- Behind-the-scenes tours, hike and Falconers Dinner on Friday

 - Ranch & Eagle Tour Saturday

-- Specialty tours and the Owl Prowl on Saturday
+- Owl Prowl and Historic Barn Tour on Saturday

 - Photo Workshops on Saturday and Sunday

-- Specialty tour and guided hike on Sunday
+- Raptor Highway and Byway Tour on Sunday

-One thing locals know is that the eagle’s vacation here for more than one weekend in January.
-Dwayne Hicks of Carson Valley Tours and JT Humphrey, both wildlife experts and tour operators, photograph eagles in the valley from November-March most years.
+One thing locals know is that the eagles vacation here for more than just one weekend in January!
+Photographers and wildlife lovers alike enjoy these majestic birds from December – February.